CleanroomMC/Website/docs/wiki/end-user-guide/preparing-your-modpack.md

 ### Stress Test Results

-In a simulated heavy-base scenario, we benchmarked the aforementioned mods against each other, and therefore rank their performance according to which gpu is used: <br/>
+In a simulated heavy-base scenario, we benchmarked the aforementioned mods against each other, and therefore rank their performance according to which gpu is used: <br>
 - **NVIDIA GPUs** → `Nothirium > Optifine > Celeritas`
 - **AMD GPUs** → `Celeritas > Optifine > Nothirium`
-- **Intel Integrated Graphics** → `Celeritas | Optifine` <br/> <br/>
+- **Intel Integrated Graphics** → `Celeritas | Optifine` <br> <br>
 :warning: Performance varies depending on your hardware and drivers.
-Test all three mods to see which provides the best results for your system.<br/>
+Test all three mods to see which provides the best results for your system.<br>

 ## Superseded mods